 “And they will go out and look upon the dead bodies of those who rebelled against me; their worm will not die, nor will their fire be quenched, and they will be loathsome to all mankind.”
 (Isaiah 66:22-24)

-As mankind increases until there is no more room on the new earth, people will have to migrate to the new stars which shine by the Light of Christ and His saints.
+As mankind increases until there is no more room on the new earth, people will need to migrate to the new stars which shine by the light of Christ and His saints.
 These worlds will be Paradise, as was true on the earth at the beginning.
 Paradise will be brought forth and maintained by Christ and His brothers.

 Of the increase of his government and peace there will be no end.
 He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.